bablokb/christmas-pyramid/doc/electronics.md

 relevant language.

 ![](./dfplayer.jpg)

+It seems that there are different version of the DFPlayer Mini around, some are counterfeits.
+Problems with initialization have been reported.
+On some (old?!) versions random playback does not seem to work.

 The alternative is to decode the MP3 in the microcontroller and output I2S to a small I2S-DAC (e.g. the MAX98357A).
 While this does works it